- Get Involved

 In the meantime, contact us with your comments or questions, and please see a cover story on this project from the March 5 edition of the weekly Almanac.

-Next Meeting: Board of Directors, August 28 at 4:00 pm in East Palo Alto City Hall
+Next Meeting: Board of Directors, Thursday, September 25 at 4:00 pm in Palo Alto City Hall